Ganga-0410/Insurance-Data-Analysis/README.md

 # 📂 Project Files
 **- Project 2- Insurance Data Analysis.pbix** → Power BI file with all visuals and datasets.

-**- InsuranceData.ipynd** → .ipynb file contain EDA of this Insurance Data
+**- InsuranceData.ipynb** → .ipynb file contain EDA of this Insurance Data

 **- InsuranceData.csv** → Source data used for the report.